 Shortness of breath

-Your child's health care provider may recommend medications to:
+Your child's healthcare provider may recommend medicines to:

 Help the heart beat more effectively